-Office 2010 extends the span of the UI extensibility platform by providing support for customization of the new Backstage view (Microsoft 2009), along with the ribbon, the Quick Access Toolbar, and context menus—referred to herein as the Frontstage.
+Office 2010 extends the span of the UI extensibility platform by providing support for customization of the new Backstage view, along with the ribbon, the Quick Access Toolbar, and context menus—referred to herein as the Frontstage.

 The Microsoft design team identified that there were two distinct types of functions within the Office applications—IN and OUT functions:

 1. The IN functions are the ones that most people are more familiar with.
 These are the functions that act on the content of the document and show up on the page.
 Examples include commands like bold, margins, spelling, and styles.
-These are the functions that make up the heart of the application.
+These functions make up the heart of the application.

 2. The OUT functions help people do something with the content they create.
-Examples include Saving, Printing, Permissions, Versioning, Collaboration, Document Inspector, Workflows, etc. The primary characteristic is that the OUT functions don’t act on a specific point in the document, and their effects don’t appear on the page.
+Examples include Saving, Printing, Permissions, Versioning, Collaboration, Document Inspector, Workflows, and the like.
+The primary characteristic is that the OUT functions don’t act on a specific point in the document and their effects don’t appear on the page.

-Project Frontstage (the IN functions)
+Project Frontstage (the IN Functions)

-Let’s take a high-level look at the Project ribbon (i.e. Task, Resource, Project, View, and the special contextual tab Format):
+Let’s take a high-level look at the Project ribbon (i.e., Task, Resource, Project, View, and the special contextual tab Format).

-The Task tab includes functions associated with tasks in addition to commands that are also on the first tab of other Office applications (e.g. cut, copy, paste).
+The Task tab includes functions associated with tasks in addition to commands that are also on the first tab of other Office applications (e.g., cut, copy, paste).
 You can think of the Task tab as the Project desktop home tab.
+(See Figure 5.47.)

-Figure 5.47: Project desktop Task tab (Source: Advisicon) [05-47-projectDesktopTaskTab.tif]
+Figure 5.47 Project Desktop Task Tab [05-47-projectDesktopTaskTab.tif]

+Source: Advisicon

 The Project tab includes functions that affect the entire project.
 Notice that in addition to the standard project functions, subprojects and linkage to other projects are included here.
-Also, the ability to compare projects is included.
+The ability to compare projects also is included.
+(See Figure 5.48.)

-Figure 5.48: Project desktop Project tab (Source: Advisicon) [05-48-projectDesktopProjectTab.tif]
+Figure 5.48 Project Desktop Project Tab [05-48-projectDesktopProjectTab.tif]

+Source: Advisicon

 The Resource tab is where you access functions associated with resource management.
+(See Figure 5.49.)
 The new Team Planner view is accessible from this page (see Figure 5.18 earlier in this chapter).

-Figure 5.49: Project desktop Resource tab (Source: Advisicon) [05-49-projectDesktopResourceTab.tif]
+Figure 5.49 Project Desktop Resource Tab [05-49-projectDesktopResourceTab.tif]

+Source: Advisicon

 The View tab is where you select the view, filter what data you wish to see and how it is arranged, set up combination views, and run Project macros.
+(See Figure 5.50.)

-Figure 5.50: Project desktop View tab (Source: Advisicon) [05-50-projectDesktopViewTab.tif]
+Figure 5.50 Project Desktop View Tab [05-50-projectDesktopViewTab.tif]

+Source: Advisicon

 Additionally, each view has its own contextual tab, labeled Format.
+(See Figure 5.51.)
 This tab contains functions that are used to format the content of a particular view.
-The Format tab provides incredible control over the presentation of the tabular and graphical information.
+The Format tab provides incredible control over the presentation of tabular and graphical information.
 You can adjust styles here, select text and chart styles, and even invoke Drawing tools.

-Figure 5.51: Project desktop Format tab (Source: Advisicon) [05-51-projectDesktopFormatTab.tif]
+Figure 5.51 Project Desktop Format tab [05-51-projectDesktopFormatTab.tif]

+Source: Advisicon

 Project Backstage (the OUT functions)

-The Backstage view is the new end user interface experience seen when you click on the File tab in any of the Office 2010 applications (i.e. Word, Excel, PowerPoint, Outlook).
-While the other ribbon tabs focus on things you do when you are working with your project (add tasks, edit resources, change formatting, etc.) the Backstage view is focused on things you do to your project as overall—for example, open, save, publish print, and share (2009 ReedShaff).
+The Backstage view is the new end user interface experience seen when you click on the File tab in any of the Office 2010 applications (i.e., Word, Excel, PowerPoint, Outlook).
+While the other ribbon tabs focus on things you do when you are working with your project (add tasks, edit resources, change formatting, etc.), the Backstage view focuses on things you do to your project as overall—for example, open, save, publish print, and share (ReedShaff, 2009).

 Figure 5.52 illustrates the Project desktop Backstage.
-The key functions of the Backstage (Kaufthal, Jon.
-2010) include the:
+The key functions of Backstage (Kaufthal, 2010) include the:

 Info tab, where you can get high-level status about the project and make related changes.